Sara-Hamilton/beep-boop/README.md

 ## Description

 _This is the Epicodus weekly project for week 2 of the Intro to Programming course.
-It's purpose is to display understanding of arrays and looping in JavaScript._
+Its purpose is to display understanding of arrays and looping in JavaScript._

 _Beep Boop takes a number from a user and returns a range of numbers from 0 to the chosen number with the following exceptions:_
 * Numbers that contain a 0 are replaced (all digits) with "Beep!"